Why the Trump Administration’s DACA Policy Is Indefensible

 This context requires the White House to set priorities for enforcing immigration law.
 Until Congress increases the relevant resources, the Executive branch cannot significantly increase deportations with its policy changes — it can only change the composition of the deportee population.
 The Obama administration decided that it made little sense to use the government’s limited resources on expelling Dreamers (law-abiding, gainfully-employed undocumented immigrants who were brought to the U.S. as children).
 And on Tuesday, Trump’s Department of Homeland Security reached the same conclusion.

 “It’s not going to be a priority of the Immigration and Customs Enforcement to prioritize their removal.
 I’ve said that before.
-That’s not the policy of DHS,” DHS head Kirstjen Nielsen told reporters.
+That’s not the policy of DHS,” DHS head Kirstjen Nielsen told CBS This Morning.
 “If you are a DACA that’s compliant with your registration, meaning you haven’t committed a crime, you, in fact, are registered, you’re not priority of enforcement for ICE should the program end.”

 This statement is not surprising.
 It would be bizarre if Homeland Security did prioritize deporting a category of immigrants that is, by definition, compliant with all (non-immigration) laws, and making productive contributions to society.
 And the significance of Nielson’s remarks are unclear.
 There is a big difference between deprioritizing Dreamers, and instructing immigration enforcement agents to leave them alone.
 Many Dreamers shared their personal information and immigration status with the government when applying for protection from deportation under the Obama administration.
 If ICE isn’t explicitly prohibited from using that data to make quick-and-easy arrests of undocumented individuals, some agents could take that initiative.